rails/rails/guides/source/performance_testing.md

 |_.Rubinius   | yes       | no           | no       | no        | no     | no      | no      | no      |
 |_.JRuby      | yes       | no           | no       | no        | no     | no      | no      | no      |

-NOTE: To profile under JRuby you'll need to run +export JRUBY_OPTS="-Xlaunch.inproc=false --profile.api"+ *before* the performance tests.
+NOTE: To profile under JRuby you'll need to run `export JRUBY_OPTS="-Xlaunch.inproc=false --profile.api"` *before* the performance tests.

 ### Understanding the Output

-Performance tests generate different outputs inside +tmp/performance+ directory depending on their mode and metric.
+Performance tests generate different outputs inside `tmp/performance` directory depending on their mode and metric.

 #### Benchmarking